Purpose

 treatment, they are eligible if they have an undetectable HCV viral load.

-- PRE-REGISTRATION: Human immunodeficiency virus (HIV)-infected patients on effective
+- PRE-REGISTRATION (STEP 0): Human immunodeficiency virus (HIV)-infected patients on

-anti-retroviral therapy with undetectable viral load within 6 months are eligible.
+effective anti-retroviral therapy with undetectable viral load within 6 months are

-- PRE-REGISTRATION: No current immunosuppressive agents (with the exception of
+- PRE-REGISTRATION (STEP 0): No current immunosuppressive agents (except for

 corticosteroids as described below).

-- PRE-REGISTRATION: No condition requiring systemic treatment with either
+- PRE-REGISTRATION (STEP 0): No condition requiring systemic treatment with either

 corticosteroids (> 10 mg daily prednisone equivalents) or other immunosuppressive